apache/trafficserver/plugins/experimental/uri_signing/README.md

 are the first two libraries: cjose and jansson.
 These libraries are not currently used anywhere else, so they may not be installed.

+Note that the default prefix value for cjose is /usr/local.
+Ensure this is visible to any executables that are being run using this library.

 As of this writing, both libraries install a dynamic library and a static archive.
 However, by default, the static archive is not compiled with Position Independent Code.
 The build script will detect this and build a dynamic